The following PI & Clinical Negligence practice note provides comprehensive and up to date legal information covering:

 assumed responsibility for an individual’s safety on which that individual relied and harm was foreseeable

-In Michael, the Supreme Court found that the defendant did not owe a duty of care to Ms Michael on the basis that the negligence was a
+In Michael, the Supreme Court found that the defendant did not owe a duty of care to

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.